prajolshrestha/prajolshrestha.github.io/_posts/2024-02-01-productivity.md

 1.
 ```

 ## Q. What and How to Ignore?
-Strategic Ignorance
+Strategic Ignorance: Know what to overlook!
 ```
 1. Impatient thoughts. -> by shifting the current thought to useful thought
 2. Insignificant busywork -> By self-reflecting your work